leewaiho/Clean-Architecture-zh/docs/part2.md

-# 第二部分 从基础构件开始：编程范式

-> STARTING WITH THE BRICKS: PROGRAMMING PARADIGMS
+# Part2.
+STARTING WITH THE BRICKS: PROGRAMMING PARADIGMS

 Software architecture begins with the code—and so we will begin our discussion of architecture by looking at what we’ve learned about code since code was first written.